George Davenport

 And still we waited.

 We waited as groups of farmers took the path; we waited as carts travelled with their loads; we watched the stagecoach roar by with steam billowing from the horses’ nostrils.
-Then, finally, we saw a lone man walking down the road, looking anxiously around him.
-'Here comes our mark,' whispered John.

 The man started and moved to run.
 I acted without thinking, grasping his collar and holding him tight.